meltyourface/blank/posts/True-Will/Astral-Mastery-Journeying-through-True-Will/index.md

 Session 4: Progressive Enhancement of Astral Capabilities

-Objective: To design a comprehensive syllabus for enhancing astral capabilities through meditation and visualization.
+**Objective**: To design a comprehensive syllabus for enhancing astral capabilities through meditation and visualization.

 1. Reviewing progress and discussing experiences from previous sessions and homework.
 2. Introducing advanced astral projection techniques and providing step-by-step instructions for safe and effective exploration.